jarviscanada/jarvis_data_eng_GozdeArslan/README.md

 # Gozde Arslan .
 Jarvis Consulting

 After working on several engineering projects that incorporated data-driven software tools, I determined to sharpen my software abilities to put my passion for the software and data industries to practical use.
 Along with this, I am a recent Seneca College Computer Science graduate.
 Throughout my studies, I have worked on a variety of projects in object-oriented programming, database management, and web development.
 Involved in and handled many team initiatives that aided in the development of various teamwork roles and leadership skills.
 Working as a software and data engineer or analyst position piqued my interest.
-I'm presently employed as a data engineer associate at the Jarvis Consulting Group, where I develop software applications using Linux and Java tools while adhering to the Agile/Scrum techniques.
+I'm presently employed as a data engineer associate at the Jarvis Consulting Group, where I develop software applications using Linux, Java, and data communication tools while adhering to the Agile/Scrum techniques.

 ## Skills

 **Proficient:** Linux/Bash, RDBMS/SQL, PL/SQL, Agile/Scrum, Git/Git Flow

-**Competent:** Java, C/C++, HTML, Docker, MongoDB
+**Competent:** Java, C/C++, HTML, Docker, MongoDB, DBeaver

-**Familiar:** Python, R, Spark, Power BI, Java Script, Statistics
+**Familiar:** Python, Pandas, R, Spark, Power BI, Cloud Computing, Java Script

 ## Jarvis Projects